-The RTX 2080 is the new king of laptop GPUs and, in this guide, we’ve taken a look at seven of the best RTX 2080 laptops currently available.
+The RTX 2080 is the new king of laptop GPUs and, in this guide, we’ve taken a look at nine of the best RTX 2080 laptops for 2020.

 If you have a large budget and you want to get a gaming laptop with the most powerful GPU possible in it, then your best bet at the moment (and, likely, for the forseeable future), is to go with an RTX 2080 laptop.

-In this guide, we’ve rated and compared seven of the best RTX 2080 laptops that are available right now.
-This list will likely change over the coming months as more options hit the market.
+In this guide, we’ve rated and compared nine of the best RTX 2080 laptops that are available right now.
+This changes frequently as newer models are introduced into the market.
 But, if you’re looking to buy today, one of the options in this guide will serve you well.

 *Note: If you are also considering getting a desktop, check out our guide on the best RTX 2080 graphics cards.